smb374/my-async-rs/book/src/layer/trd/schedule_procedure.md

 # The procedure of task scheduling
-The procedure can be showned as a diagram:
+The procedure can be shown as a diagram:
 ![Schedule Procedure](../../assets/Schedule_Procedure_Bright.png)

 1. The command sources will send command to the receiver.